uglyboxer/capstone/README.md

 Navigate to: [Finnegan](https:uglyboxer.pythonanywhere.com)

-The baseline architecture for the net is at [Github](http://uglyboxer.github.io/finnegan/)
+The baseline architecture for the net is on Github, [here](http://uglyboxer.github.io/finnegan/), and the code for the webapp (including Finnegan) be found [here](https://github.com/uglyboxer/capstone).

 To adjust hyper-parameters or choose dataset:
 Open net_launch.py and adjust as needed at the bottom of the file.
 The dataset can be switched by commenting out the appropriate line at the bottom and uncommneting the other.
 Or simply: